 Jonathan focuses his multidisciplinary practice on assignments combining traditional restructuring advice with transactional and major litigation work.
 He represents purchasers, debtors and other parties in bankruptcy sales; secured and unsecured creditors; CDO, CMBS, RMBS and indenture trustees; CMBS master and special servicers and CDO collateral managers; defendants in avoidance actions; and other parties.
 He also counsels and represents directors, officers, Chapter 7 trustees and others in complex bankruptcy and commercial litigation.
 Jonathan is also actively involved in advising clients on bankruptcy structuring issues in leveraged finance, securitization and structured finance transactions.

-In 2015 and 2016, Jonathan was selected to the Georgia Super Lawyers Rising Star list.
-His article “The Crossroads: The Intersection of State Law Remedies & Bankruptcy” is quoted by several bankruptcy courts and the leading treatise on bankruptcy, Collier Guide to Chapter 11: Key Topics and Selected Industries.
+For three straight years, Jonathan has been selected to the Georgia Super Lawyers Rising Star list.
+His article “The Crossroads: The Intersection of State Law Remedies & Bankruptcy” is quoted by several bankruptcy courts, including the Eleventh Circuit Court of Appeals, and the leading treatise on bankruptcy, Collier Guide to Chapter 11: Key Topics and Selected Industries.